Upcoming Mural Installation by John Hitchcock

 July 20–25, 2025 | Plains Indian Museum

-This July, the Plains Indian Museum welcomes acclaimed artists John Hitchcock (Kiowa Tribe of Oklahoma and Comanche) and Emily Arthur (American) for a live mural installation titled Buffalo, Deer, Bird.
-Inspired by themes from our upcoming exhibition Buffalo Nation: The History of Our Future, the mural will visually connect the Buffalo Gallery with the People and Land of Many Gifts Gallery—celebrating the enduring relationships between land, people, and buffalo.
+This July, the Plains Indian Museum welcomes acclaimed artist John Hitchcock (Kiowa Tribe of Oklahoma and Comanche) for a live mural installation titled Buffalo, Deer, Bird, alongside artwork by Emily Arthur (American).
+Inspired by themes from the upcoming exhibition Buffalo Nation: The History of Our Future, the mural will visually link the Buffalo Gallery and the People and Land of Many Gifts Gallery—celebrating the enduring connections between land, people, and buffalo.

 Based in Madison, Wisconsin, Hitchcock is a renowned muralist, printmaker, and installation artist whose work draws on stories passed down by his Kiowa and Comanche grandparents.
 His art appears in the collections of the Denver Art Museum, the Nelson-Atkins Museum, and the Plains Indian Museum.
 His recent projects include a mural for The Land Carries Our Ancestors at the National Gallery of Art in Washington, D.C., curated by the late Jaune Quick-to-See Smith.